There Are No Mahayana Monasteries

 Contemporary Implications

 This historical reality demolishes several contemporary assumptions.
 First, it shows that Mahāyāna practice is not inherently incompatible with Theravāda institutional structures—quite the opposite, it flourished within them for centuries.
-Second, it demonstrates that institutional foundations were strong enough to support remarkable doctrinal diversity without fragmenting into separate organisations.
+Second, it demonstrates that institutional foundations were strong enough to support remarkable doctrinal diversity without fragmenting into separate Vinaya institutions.
 Third, it reveals that what we consider “traditional Theravāda” today represents only one strand of a historically much more diverse tradition.

-From my own experience in a contemporary Tibetan monastery that follows Mūlasarvāstivāda Vinaya while identifying as “Mahāyāna,” I can attest that this historical pattern of institutional unity continues.
-We follow fundamentally similar institutional patterns to Theravāda communities, though our daily practices differ in various ways—they maintain stricter observances like piṇḍapāta while the Tibetans had to adapt to a different cultural contexts.
+From my own experience in a contemporary Tibetan monastery that follows Mūlasarvāstivāda Vinaya while identifying as Mahāyāna, I can attest that this historical pattern of institutional unity continues.
+As we have discussed in the previous sections, we follow fundamentally similar institutional patterns to Theravāda communities, though our daily practices differ in various ways—they maintain stricter observances (like piṇḍapāta) while the Tibetans had to adapt these practices to different cultural and geographical contexts.

-The difference lies not in our discipline but in our motivational framework—we embrace what the Upāli Sūtra calls the “long duration” training that allows us to remain in saṃsāra for the benefit of beings rather than seeking individual liberation.
+Moreover, the main difference lies not in our discipline but in our motivational framework—we embrace what the Upāli Sūtra calls the “long duration” training that allows us to remain in saṃsāra for the benefit of beings rather than solely seeking individual liberation.
+It is a delicate balance where the doctrinal layer of Mahāyāna is guarding the institutional layer so that rules that cannot be practiced due to the cultural context are protected.

 Why the Śrāvakayāna Is Vital

-Highlighting this coexistence and the institutional foundation of these monasteries isn’t merely historical curiosity—it may be essential for Mahāyāna’s (and Buddhism) survival and transmission.
-While this topic deserves its own article, it ties in well with highlighting the need for building good relationships between the surviving monastic traditions.
 The Buddha himself was explicit about the importance of monasticism.
-According to the Mahāparinibbāna-sutta, he proclaimed that he would not pass away until he had established “wise, well-trained, and self-confident” members of all four assemblies: bhikshus, bhikshunīs, male lay disciples, and female lay disciples.17 The text makes this requirement unmistakably clear: having these four assemblies is what distinguishes a Buddhist tradition from other religious systems.
+According to the Mahāparinibbāna-sutta, he proclaimed that he would not pass away until he had established “wise, well-trained, and self-confident” members of all four assemblies: bhikshus, bhikshunīs, male lay disciples, and female lay disciples.18 The text makes this requirement unmistakably clear: having these four assemblies is what distinguishes a Buddhist tradition from other religious systems.

-The Aṅguttara-nikāya reinforces this by describing the unfortunate condition of being reborn in a “border country”—defined specifically as a place where the four-fold sangha of Buddhist disciples cannot be found.18 This suggests that without proper monastic communities, a region becomes spiritually impoverished, regardless of whatever other religious activities might occur there.
+The Aṅguttara-nikāya reinforces this by describing the unfortunate condition of being reborn in a “border country”—defined specifically as a place where the four-fold sangha of Buddhist disciples cannot be found.19 This suggests that without proper monastic communities, a region becomes spiritually impoverished, regardless of whatever other religious activities might occur there.

 Sri Lankan ruins, courtesy of Thushal Madhushankha.